tetu-jpg/simple-todo-list/README.md

 # simple-todo-list
-Simple Todo list built with React
+This is Simple Todo list built with React for our daily activities.